adm1nKirill/Animals_2/googletest-master/googlemock/docs/cheat_sheet.md

 1. The `MATCHER*` macros cannot be used inside a function or class.
-2. The matcher body must be *purely functional* (i.e. it cannot have any side effect, and the result must not depend on anything other than the value being matched and the matcher parameters).
+2. The matcher body must be *purely functional* (i.e. it cannot have any side effect, and the result must not depend on anything OTHER than the value being matched and the matcher parameters).
 3. You can use `PrintToString(x)` to convert a value `x` of any type to a string.